Curatorial Seminar in Israel FAQ

 The week-long itinerary (6 days, 6 nights) varies for each trip, but generally includes an overview of the art scene in Tel Aviv-Jaffa, Jerusalem, Umm El Fahem, and cultural projects, artists studios, and alternative spaces in peripheral cities such as (but not limited to) Holon, Petach Tikva, Bat Yam, Ein Harod, and Herzliya.
 Daily activities include discussions with artists in their studios, meetings with local curators, tours of exhibitions in museums and alternative spaces, and discussions with leading thinkers in the field.
 One full day of the trip is dedicated to individual studio visits, arranged in advance and based on each participant’s curatorial interests.

-Trips include dedicated discussions and materials on historic, social, and political contexts of the region, including BDS and PACBI, as well as de-briefing sessions led by participants on the topics of their choice.
+Curatorial Seminars include dedicated discussions and materials on historic, social, and political contexts of the region, including BDS and PACBI, as well as de-briefing sessions led by participants on the topics of their choice.

-Research trips do not include tourist sites (other than Jerusalem’s Old City).
+Curatorial Seminars do not include tourist sites (other than Jerusalem’s Old City).

 Artis can assist with arranging travel to the West Bank for participants interested in further exploration of cultural developments in the region on a case-by-case basis.
 Artis does not organize travel to Gaza.

-What preparation is required for the trip?
+What preparation is required for the program?

 All participants are provided with a selection of readings about Israeli culture, politics and art history.
 These materials include articles, essays and videos.
 The materials are meant to provide basic knowledge of important issues prior to arrival so that all participants share a foundation and can focus on deeper inquiry during their time in Israel.
-Some material is directly referred to during the trip.
+Some material is directly referred to during the program.
 Readings are provided upon acceptance to the program, and many are already available on the Artis website.

 For the duration of the week-long program, Artis organizes and funds hotel accommodations, two group meals per day (lunch and dinner; breakfast is included at the hotel), and travel within Israel as per the itinerary.
 Transport to and from airports at departure city and at Ben Gurion airport; meals or transport not associated with the itinerary; and costs associated with medical care or airfare.
 Travel insurance is also mandatory.

 Artis has a small annual budget to reimburse participants who cannot afford to cover the full cost of airfare.
 This budget is primarily dedicated to supporting independent curators or writers who do not have institutional travel budgets.
 During the application process, prospective participants are asked to indicate whether or not they need financial assistance to support their travel expenses.
-All travel support is issued once the trip is complete as a reimbursement.
+All travel support is issued once the program is complete as a reimbursement.

 Ideal candidates are critical thinkers, well-versed in contemporary art internationally and in their own communities, and interested in engaging thoughtfully in conversations and inquiries into a variety of related topics.
 Candidates are generally independent and institutional curators, art historians, writers, artists, or others working in the cultural sector who demonstrate interest in learning about contemporary art from Israel.